 Visitors of all ages will enjoy a trip to The Farm, which offers a unique lesson in history, agriculture, ecology, and farm life through its many sections, displays, and offerings.

 Upon arriving, guests enter the main building for admission and receive a ticket for a milk bottle.
-The adjacent doorway leads to a giant windmill and spacious, open-concept courtyard filled with friendly goats who are eager for attention and a snack!
+The adjacent doorway leads to a giant windmill and spacious, open-concept courtyard filled with friendly goats eager for attention and a snack!

 A vintage, red tractor is parked nearby, waiting for little ones to hop aboard for a silly photo!
-Families can then freely venture through each barn, feeding and petting different animals like chickens, pigs, and cows.
+Families can then freely venture through each barn, feeding and petting animals like chickens, pigs, and cows.
 Sweet little kittens can be spotted running through the grass and are always up for a gentle cuddle.

 Children can also learn how to milk a goat!
-A milking stand is located outside the goat barn, and the staff looks forward to teaching young visitors the process.
+A milking stand is outside the goat barn, and the staff looks forward to teaching young visitors the process.

 Beyond the initial farmyard is a relaxing pond surrounded by trails, a stable, rabbit hutches, pastures, and animal pens.